-The Bay Area Math Project and the Alameda Contra Costa County Math Educators present Lessons from Lew, a professional development session in memory of Lew Douglas, a leading Bay Area math educator who passed away in April.
+The Bay Area Math Project and the Alameda Contra Costa County Math Educators presented Lessons from Lew, a professional development session in memory of Lew Douglas, a leading Bay Area math educator who passed away in April.
 Lew delighted in math and developed lessons to allow others to share in that wonder.
-Come celebrate his life and contributions as… Continue reading Remembering Lew Douglas
+We celebrated his life and contributions by sharing some… Continue reading Remembering Lew Douglas

 I'll be presenting a session on Geometric Puzzles at the Asilomar meeting of the California Math Council.
 (Saturday, Dec 2, Sanderling, 1:30pm The printed program says I'm in the middle school, but that is not correct.
 The app has the location right.).
 I will include material that I believe is relevant to teachers from kindergarten… Continue reading Geometric Puzzles at Asilomar

 I attended the San Francisco Math Teachers' Circle last weekend.
 It was facilitated by Paul Zeitz.
 The topic: showing two polygons have equal area by cutting one into pieces, and rearranging them to cover the other one with no gaps or overlaps.The assumption was that the area of a rectangle is length times width.
 The… Continue reading Scissors Congruence!